 Online challenges are social media trends where people take part in or mimic games, activities, skits, or dares.
-They typically originate on social media apps like TikTok, YouTube, and Instagram before spreading to other platforms.
+They typically originate on social media platforms like TikTok, YouTube, and Instagram before spreading to other platforms.

-Some challenges or online trends are reported by the press first, with the term 'viral' used loosely, which can give the impression that the challenge or trend is more popular than it truly is.
+Some challenges or online trends are reported by the press first.
+They tend to use the term 'viral' loosely, which can give the impression that the challenge or trend is more popular than it actually is.
 We know from experience that press coverage of challenges, trends, and dares can intensify quickly before tapering off.